doguabaris/draft-abaris-aicdh/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# TODO - Your title
+# AI Content Disclosure Header

-This is the working area for the individual Internet-Draft, "TODO - Your title".
+This is the working area for the individual Internet-Draft, "AI Content Disclosure Header".

 * [Editor's Copy](https://doguabaris.github.io/draft-abaris-aicdh/#go.draft-abaris-aicdh.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-abaris-aicdh)